backyardbiomech/pyExamScan_v2/Usage_Instructions.md

     6. When you've graded the last question for the last student, the image window will close and the software will finish grading.

 ## Using select all that apply questions

-If you check the "select all that apply questions" box on the control window, *all* questions will be graded as select all that apply.
+If you check the `select all that apply questions` box on the control window, *all* questions will be graded as select all that apply.
 What does this mean for grading?:
 + Partial credit can be awarded for select all that apply questions.
 For example, if a question has 3 correct answers (A, B, and C), each correct answer is worth 1/3 points.
 If a student picks two correct (A, B), they get 0.66 points for that question.
 Each incorrect answer is penalized with the same fraction, so if a student put two correct on one incorrect answer (A, B, D), they get 0.66 - 0.33 = 0.33 points.
 If *n* is the number of correct answers, *c* is the number of correct answers selected by the student, and *i* is the number of incorrect answers, the points received by the student is calculated as *c(1/n)-i(1/n)*.
 Also note that that this value will not be less than zero.
 + If there is only one correct answer, though, it is effectively graded as a one-answer question.
 E.g., if the correct answer is A, and a student puts A *and* B, they get zero points.
 Each correct answer is 1/n, which is 1/1, or 1.
 Each incorrect answer is a penalty of 1/n, or 1/1, or 1.
 The student effectively gets 1 point for putting A, but is then penalized 1 point for putting B, so they get zero.